Skip to content

 c3c test

-Will run any tests in the project in the "sources" directory defined in your project.json for example:
+Will run any tests in the project in the "sources" directory defined in your project.json.
+For example:

 ...